WillsonSmith/vite-plugin-custom-elements/README.md

 The robust set if tools we have today are great and have their place, but sometimes you just need the basics and a little sugar.
 This plugin aims to minimally augment the tools provided by the platform and make them just a little easier to use.

+## WIP

+This plugin is in its infancy and is bound to have issues.

+Pre-1.0, patch changes should be safe, but minor version bumps may introduce breaking changes.

+This is a project I use and intend to continue using, it will evolve an change in bursts, but I intend to keep it inline with the general philosophical principles.

 ## Building a project

 What a project looks like:

+Also see `/src`

 ```
 src/